darktable-org/dtdocs/README.md

 ### Building

-You can build the HTML website locally, the production site to deploy to hosting, or the PDF.
+You can build the HTML website locally as follow:

-## Local Website
+#### Development Website

 Building the site to test locally can be done from the root of the repo.